TikhonJelvis/RL-book/chapter2/chapter2.md

 Let's write some code that captures this formalism.
 We create a derived *abstract* class `MarkovRewardProcess` that inherits from the abstract class `MarkovProcess`.
 Analogous to `MarkovProcess`'s `@abstractmethod transition` (that represents $\mathcal{P}$), `MarkovRewardProcess` has an `@abstractmethod transition_reward` that represents $\mathcal{P}_R$.
 Note that the return type of `transition_reward` is `Optional[Distribution[Tuple[S, float]]]` which means it returns `None` for a terminal `state: S` and it returns `Distribution[Tuple[S, float]]` for a non-terminal `state: S`, representing the probability distribution of (next state, reward) pairs transitioned to.

 Also, analogous to `MarkovProcess`'s `simulate` method, `MarkovRewardProcess` has the method `simulate_reward` which generates a stream of `TransitionStep` objects.
-Each `TransitionStep` object consists of a 3-tuple: (state, next state, reward) representing the sampled transitions from the states visited in the generated simulation trace.
+Each `TransitionStep` object consists of a 3-tuple: (state, next state, reward) representing the sampled transitions from the states visited in the generated sampling trace.
 Here's the actual code:

 ```python
 @dataclass(frozen=True)